of People: 10-15

 At the beginning of your next team meeting, gather attendees together in a standing circle.
 Let them know that you’re doing a warm-up exercise to get collaborative juices flowing.
 To introduce the exercise, say:

 Let’s form a circle.
 I’ll start the exercise by walking into the circle and pretending to be a tree by saying “I’m a tree!”
-Next, someone will join me in the circle, add something to my tree and say something like “I’m a bird!” and rest a pretend bird on one of my beautiful (and pretend) arm branches.
+Next, someone will join me in the circle, add something to my tree and say something like “I’m a bird!” and place an imaginary bird on one of my “branches.”

 The group will be reticent and slow to participate at first, but will quickly get excited by the possibilities they can create together.
 Encourage people to jump in whenever they have an idea, even if it’s not perfect, in order to support the other players.

 Continue repeating these steps for 5-7 minutes or until you feel the group has reached a high-energy stopping place in which to begin the debrief.
 If you’re short on time, skip the debrief and go directly into the rest of your agenda.

 What was the most surprising supporting idea presented?
 What was an obvious one that you would’ve guessed?
 Does it matter how obvious the ideas are?